 4. How much do your puppies cost?

-Our pricing for shaded and pale creams range from $3700-4500 depending on coloring.
-The other colors, including black and creams, dapples etc are priced higher or lower.
+Our pricing for shaded and pale creams range from $4000-5100 depending on coloring/gender.
+Other colors, including black and creams, dapples etc are priced higher or lower.
 Please contact us for specifics and other details.

 We get this question a lot, and the short answer is it's genetic but does eventually go away on it's own.
 From our experience over 97% of puppies eventually outgrow them, usually once they're 4-5 months old.
 Our vet says it's teething related, and we've also heard they're caused by immature tear ducts.
 About 50% of our pale cream puppies have tears at some point starting at around 4-6 weeks old.